heyimtanya/Learning-ML/README.md

-# Learning ML
+# Learning-ML

-This repository contains my hands-on learning and experiments in machine learning.
+This repository contains my hands-on work and experiments while learning machine learning.

-## Day 1 – NumPy Foundations
-In this notebook I worked with:
-- NumPy arrays and matrices
-- Feature-wise mean and standard deviation
+It includes:
-- Data normalization
+- Data processing and feature engineering
-- Matrix multiplication used in ML models

-These are the building blocks of machine learning systems.
+- Numerical computing with NumPy
+- Working with real-world datasets
+- Machine learning model experiments

+Each notebook in this repository focuses on a specific concept or task commonly used in real ML systems.